 Some companies are a little stricter with this, but they’ll say as much in the Ts & Cs of the bet.
 The main example of when that’s not the case is when the free bet has been offered on a specific event, such as the Olympics, in which case there’s a clear time limit at play.

-What Is A Risk Free Bet / Risk Free Bonus?
+What Is A Money Back Bet / Money Back Bonus?

-Risk free bets sound like the most ideal of all of the various offers that bookmakers put forward.
-There’s a good reason for that, seeing as though they’re basically saying that you can’t lose.
+Money Back bets sound like the most ideal of all of the various offers that bookmakers put forward.
+There’s a good reason for that, seeing as though they’re basically saying that if you lose, you’ll get a refund.

 This sort of bet asks you to choose a market, place a wager and then, if your bet loses, you’ll be given your money back.
-In the past ‘risk free’ didn’t necessarily mean there was no risk as many operators would refund your stake as a free bet, which of course needs to be wagered meaning you could lose.
+In the past this kind of offer had some extra hoops to jump through as many operators would refund your stake as a free bet, which of course needs to be wagered meaning you could lose.

-In recent times however advertising law changes now mean if an operator (in the UK at least) gives you something ‘risk free’ it must refund you in cash.
+In recent times however advertising law changes now mean if an operator (in the UK at least) offers you ‘money back’ it must refund you in cash.

 These offers are therefore highly valuable when you can find them, but of course they are now less common given the bookie needs to refund in cash if you lose.